ryanmcginnis/adl/README.md

 ## Requirements

 Before you run it, open the script and set the `DEFAULT_OUTPUT` variable to your preferred path.
+Alternatively, you can provide a destination at the command line.

 The script is compatible with items marked `Stream Only`.